wmszeliga/MT5/README.md

 ## Files

+Files available in this repository required to prepare your data for MT5 include:

-SACtoDSN.pl Version 1.2
+* SACtoDSN.pl
-TauP
+* TauP
-Seed::Response
+* Seed::Response
-Seismogram
+* Seismogram